suerion/AutomatedWorkcarts/README.md

   - `TrainStation` (`true` or `false`) -- Self-explanatory.
   - `BarricadeTunnel` (`true` or `false`) -- This affects straight tunnels that spawn NPCs, loot, as well as barricades on the tracks.
   - `LootTunnel` (`true` or `false`) -- This affects straight tunnels that spawn NPCs and loot.
-- `MaxConductors` -- The maximum number of conductors allowed on the map at once.
-Set to `-1` for no limit.
-- `ConductorOutfit` -- Item to use for the outfit of each conductor.

 ## FAQ

 #### Will this plugin cause lag?

 This plugin's logic is optimized for performance and should not cause lag.
 However, workcarts moving along the tracks, regardless of whether a player or NPC is driving them, does incur some overhead.
 Therefore, having many automated workcarts may reduce server FPS.
+You can limit the number of automated workcarts with the `MaxConductors` configuration option.

 #### Is this compatible with the Cargo Train Event plugin?

 Generally, yes.
-However, if all workcarts are automated, the Cargo Train Event will never start since it needs to select an idle workcart.
+However, if all workcarts are automated, the Cargo Train Event will never start since it needs to select an idle workcart, so it's recommended to limit the number of automated workcarts using the `MaxConductors` configuration option, and/or by automating only specific workcarts based on their spawn location.

 #### Is it safe to allow player workcarts and automated workcarts on the same tracks?